SuzyQ-2117/Grounded-chatbot/README.md

 source <venv-name>/bin/activate
 ```

-Once your virtual environment is activated, you should see `(venv)` at the beginning or your terminal line (or whatever you named your  environment if you not using `venv` specifically).
+Once your virtual environment is activated, you should see `(venv)` at the beginning or your terminal line (or whatever you named your  environment if you're not using `venv` specifically).
 The .gitignore file will automatically exclude virtual environments that are called `venv`.

 You can exit the virtual environment by running:
 ``` sh